Mexican-Spanish phrases | Most common phrases for everyday life

 English Mexican Spanish IPA

-Emergency services Servicios de emergencia [seɾˈβi.sjos de e.meɾˈxen.sja]
+Emergency services in Mexican Servicios de emergencia [seɾˈβi.sjos de e.meɾˈxen.sja]

-Passage forbidden.
-Prohibido el paso. [pɾoiˈβi.ðo el ˈpa.so]
+Passage forbidden. in Mexican Prohibido el paso. [pɾoiˈβi.ðo el ˈpa.so]

-This building is under video surveillance.
-Este edificio está bajo vigilancia por video. [ˈes.te e.ðiˈfi.sjo esˈta ˈβa.xo βi.xiˈlan.sja poɾ βiˈðe.o]
+This building is under video surveillance. in Mexican Este edificio está bajo vigilancia por video. [ˈes.te e.ðiˈfi.sjo esˈta ˈβa.xo βi.xiˈlan.sja poɾ βiˈðe.o]

 Numbers to 25 in Mexican-Spanish